Meet The Blue dragon team

 More info, click here!

-During her tenure at MUIH and beyond she spent time serving the inmates at the local jails and community outreach clinics in a community acupuncture setting, she participated in programs to treat soldiers, war veterans and their doctors and nurses at Walter Reed Medical center, and staffed the community clinic for students and staff at MUIH.
+She has spent time serving the inmates at the local jails and community outreach clinics using a community acupuncture setting.
+She participated in programs to treat soldiers, war veterans and their doctors and nurses at Walter Reed Medical center, and staffed the community clinic for students and staff at MUIH.
 After graduation, she served as a supervisor in the University’s student training clinics for many years, and in 2006 became certified in animal acupuncture.
 Subsequently, she has also trained with Acupuncturists Without Borders to serve survivors of natural disaster, war and other trauma with auricular (ear) acupuncture.

 Deb was in private acupuncture practice treating both humans and animals in Maryland for 13 years before relocating to MA.
 She currently staffs the Greenfield Community Acupuncture Clinic on Wednesday mornings.